Ryan McMahon Player Props: Rockies vs. Cardinals

 Ryan McMahon At The Plate

-- McMahon has three doubles, two home runs and four walks while hitting .194.
+- McMahon has three doubles, three home runs and four walks while batting .220.

-- In seven of 11 games this year, McMahon got a hit, but only one each time.
+- McMahon has had a base hit in eight of 12 games this year, and multiple hits once.

-- In 11 games played this year, he has hit a homer in two of them.
+- Looking at the 12 games he has played this season, he's went deep in three of them (25.0%), and in 6.5% of his trips to the plate.

-- He has scored in four games this season (36.4%), but has had no multi-run games.
+- He has scored in five games this season (41.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.